Danc2050/cs410agile/README.md

 ## Running the client

-To run the client from the terminal, run: python3 main.py
+To run the client from the terminal, run: python3 main.py username@host

 ## Running the tests